Estimating customer delay and tardiness sensitivity from periodic queue length observations: Introduction

-In equilibrium {$\mathbb{E}_{F_e}[C(t)]=c$} for any $t$ in the support of the arrival distribution, where $c>0$ is a constant, and ${\mathbb{E}_{F_e}[C(t)]} \geq c$ for any $t$ not in the support.
+In equilibrium $\mathbb{E}_{F_e}[C(t)]=c$ for any $t$ in the support of the arrival distribution, where $c>0$ is a constant, and ${\mathbb{E}_{F_e}[C(t)]} \geq c$ for any $t$ not in the support.
 This type of equilibrium is also known as a Wardrop equilibrium \citep{W52}.

 The first step towards estimating $\theta$ is to estimate the expected waiting time at sampling instants within the support of the arrival distribution, which is a linear function of the expected number of customers in the queue due to the exponential service assumption and the FCFS discipline.
 Estimation of the support will be explained in detail in Section \ref{subsec:ES}.
 Suppose $s,t$ are in the support with $0<s <t$, then we can express the expected costs {$ \mathbb{E}_{F_e} [C(s)]$ and $ \mathbb{E}_{F_e} [C(t)]$} in terms of $\alpha$, $\beta$ and the expected waiting times of customers arriving at the two times, using Equation \eqref{eq:costconstant}.
-By setting {$\mathbb{E}_{F_e} [C(s)]= \mathbb{E}_{F_e} [C(t)]$} we will show that $\theta$ can be expressed in terms of the expected number of customers at the two time instants: where $Q()$ is the queue length process.
-This yields a moment estimation equation for any pair of sampling instants $s,t$.
-If the queue length is sampled at a collection of times, then a refined estimator is given by taking average of the estimators corresponding to all pairs.
+By setting {$\mathbb{E}_{F_e} [C(s)]= \mathbb{E}_{F_e} [C(t)]$} we will show that $\theta$ can be expressed in terms of the expected number of customers at the two time instants: {As service times are exponential,

+where $Q()$ is the queue length process.
+Hence, by \eqref{eq:costconstant}, This yields a moment estimation equation for any pair of sampling instants $(s,t)$. }If the queue length is sampled at a collection of times, then a refined estimator is given by taking average of the estimators corresponding to all pairs.

 We demonstrate the performance of our estimator through asymptotic analysis and simulation studies.
 Specifically, we prove strong consistency and asymptotic normality of the resulting estimator.
 The proofs rely on establishing the law of large numbers and central limit theorems for the expected queue length estimators and then applying the continuous mapping theorem.
 We further derive an expression for the asymptotic variance of the estimation error as a function of the covariance matrix of the queue lengths at sampling times.
 We also explain how the asymptotic variance can be numerically approximated.
 Remarkably, the asymptotic performance is guaranteed even if the queue length is only sampled three times every day (as long as the sampling times are in the positive support of the equilibrium arrival distribution).
 However, sampling at multiple instants and spacing these instants far apart can improve the statistical efficiency in terms of the asymptotic variance.
 This is illustrated through simulation experiments in Section~\ref{section:Estimator}.
 The main finding of the simulation study is that only a small number of sampling instants are required to reduce the variance of the estimation error.
 In other words, there is almost no difference between continuous observation of the queue length and sampling it at a small number of time instants.